 The PRL-350TTL-NIM is a ready-to-use, high speed dual-channel comparator module.
 The PRL-350TTL-NIM has a maximum clock frequency in excess of 300 MHz and has complementary TTL outputs designed for driving 50 Ω transmission lines terminated to 50 Ω or unterminated loads.

 Both channels have DC coupled 50 Ω inputs and outputs.
-The input threshold voltage can be selected either from a set of preset values of -400 mV, 0 V or +400 mV using a common three-position switch, or varied independently in each channel by applying a DC voltage to one of the two inputs.
+The input threshold voltage can be selected either from a set of preset values of -400 mV, 0 V or +400 mV using a common three-position switch.
 The input Common Mode Range is -2.0 V to +3.0 V.

 These high speed comparators are Mini Modular Instruments™ that can be used as peak detectors, threshold detectors, sine wave to square wave converters, window comparators or differential line receivers, etc. Typical minimum input voltage required at 300 MHz is 10 mVPP into 50 Ω.

 Each unit is supplied with a ±8.5 V AC/DC Adapter and housed in an attractive 1.3 x 2.9 x 3.9-in. extruded aluminum enclosure.